tomtomjhj/init.vim/notes.md

 ## `.` is not extensible
 * "repeatable change" should be extensible at the core

+## label-based treesitter node selection
+omap that shows labels on node. repeats on the same node type.

 # stuff
 * https://arxiv.org/abs/2006.03103
 * https://teukka.tech/vimloop.html